AndersMunkN/Munk-Nielsen/content/teaching/Supervision/index.md

 ---

 # Choosing a topic

+*You can find most of the information from this page in a convenient pdf [here](/pdf/vejledning.pdf).*

 **My expertise:** I specialize in empirical or computational research and I am strongest there.
 I am interested in empirical industrial organization.